Fort Collins Uber and Rideshare Accident Lawyer

 - When a driver does not log into the Uber or Lyft app, the company will not provide liability coverage.
 As a result, any accidents with an off-duty ridesharing driver will function like a normal car accident claim.

 - When a driver logs into an app but is not actively transporting a passenger, both Uber and Lyft provide up to $50,000 per person/ $100,000 total liability coverage and $25,000 in property damage.

 - When a driver is in the process of actively transporting a passenger, ridesharing companies offer up to $1 million in both liability and property damage in the event of an accident.

 Why You Need an Attorney

 Ridesharing accidents can be difficult to navigate.
 Determining whether a driver was on duty requires a thorough investigation into an accident and an advocate willing to negotiate with an insurance company.
-Hiring the Fort Collins personal injury lawyers at Cannon Law helps assure maximum compensation for your injuries, pain, and suffering.
+Hiring a Fort Collins personal injury lawyer at Cannon Law helps assure maximum compensation for your injuries, pain, and suffering.

 If you or a loved one recently suffered harm in an accident involving an Uber or Lyft driver, contact us to schedule a free initial consultation today.
 We help Fort Collins residents hold negligent drivers accountable and work closely with our clients to keep them informed throughout the claims process.